Synecdoche (Person of Interest): Plot

 Reese arrives at the plaza, where he runs into Joey Durban (James Carpinello).
 The team discovers that the terrorists plan to kill the President by nuking his car with an incoming UAV.
-To prevent the President from reaching the car, Shaw shoots at the president, which forces him to stay on the ground as the UAV bombs the car.
+To prevent the President from reaching the car, Shaw shoots at the president, which forces him to stay on the ground as the UAV rams the car.
 After evading Secret Service agents, they are cornered by the terrorists.
 However, Joey subdues them and helps them escape the plaza by posing as military officials.
 Shaw then expresses her concerns to Reese that Samaritan considered the President "irrelevant" and intends to destroy Samaritan.

-In San Antonio, Texas, Finch arrives at a highly secured government facility in with a weaponized virus capable of destroying Samaritan.
+In San Antonio, Texas, Finch arrives at a highly secured government facility of the Twenty-Fourth Air Force with a weaponized virus capable of destroying Samaritan.
 He is almost caught on his way out but he buys a guard's silence by promising to help his ill daughter.
-Back in Washington, Joey takes Reese to his partners: Logan Pierce and Harper Rose (Annie Ilonzeh).
-They reveal they work for the Machine and they received Reese's number, they helped them throughout the mission.
-Fusco, Shaw, Reese, Logan, Joey, and Harper discuss their enlistment by the Machine, what has happened, and what is to come before Logan provides the team with their next number: Finch.
+Back in Washington, Joey takes Reese to his partners: Logan Pierce and Harper Rose (Annie Ilonzeh) the latter of whom helped Fusco escape the Secret Service.
+The three former POIs reveal that they were recruited by the Machine as a second team chasing numbers.
+The Machine had sent Reese's irrelevant number to Joey, Logan and Harper and they had been secretly helping in the background as a result.
+The six discuss their enlistment by the Machine, what has happened, and what is to come before Logan provides the team with their next number: Finch.
 As Logan, Joey and Harper leave, the team prepares for their final battle against Samaritan.